currentlylearningjava/currentlylearningjava/README.md

-- 👋 Hi, I’m @currentlylearningjava
+- 👋 Hi, I’m @ProgrammingIsCool
-- 👀 I’m interested in making java projects and understanding how java works
+- 👀 I’m interested in making projects and understanding how they work
-- 🌱 I’m currently learning java.
-I am a beginner
+- 🌱 I’m currently learning java,html,css,javascript
 - 💞️ I’m looking to collaborate on (not sure atm)
 - 📫 How to reach me (just message me if you want)